William Burges: Early works

 In 1856 Burges established his own architectural practice in London at 15 Buckingham Street, The Strand.
 Some of his early pieces of furniture were created for this office and were later moved to The Tower House, Melbury Road, Kensington, the home he built for himself towards the end of his life.
-His early architectural career produced nothing of major note, although he won prestigious commissions for Lille Cathedral, the Crimea Memorial Church and the Bombay School of Art.
-None were built to Burges's designs.
+His early architectural career produced nothing of major note, although he won prestigious commissions, which remained unbuilt, for Lille Cathedral, the Crimea Memorial Church and the Bombay School of Art.

 His failed entry for the Law Courts in the Strand, if successful, would have given London its own Carcassonne, the plans being described by the architectural writers Dixon and Muthesius as "a recreation of a thirteenth-century dream world [with] a skyline of great inventiveness."
 In 1859, he submitted a French-inspired design for St John's Cathedral in Brisbane, Australia, which was rejected.
 He also provided designs for Colombo Cathedral in Ceylon and St Francis Xavier's Cathedral, Adelaide, without success.

 In 1855, however, he obtained a commission for the reconstruction of the chapter house of Salisbury Cathedral.
 Henry Clutton was the lead architect but Burges, as assistant, contributed to the restoration of the sculpture and to the general decorative scheme.
 Much was lost in restorations of the 1960s.
 More lasting was Burges's work of 1858 onwards in the substantial remodelling of Gayhurst House, in Buckinghamshire, for Robert Carrington, 2nd Baron Carrington.
 Rooms there contain some of his large signature fireplaces, with carving by Burges's long-time collaborator Thomas Nicholls, in particular those in the Drawing Room which include motifs from Paradise Lost and Paradise Regained.
 He also designed a circular lavatory for the male servants, the Cerberus Privy, which Jeremy Cooper describes as being "surmounted by a growling Cerberus, each of his three heads inset with bloodshot glass eyes."